Cannabis concentrates, and especially dabbing, are the new big thing in stoner circles.

 If you have a grinder that has a kief catcher, you can use the collected kief by sprinkling it in a joint or by packing a bowl with a mixture of weed and kief.

 One of the coolest ways to use your kief is to make moon rocks.
 Although they can be a bit expensive to buy, you can actually make them yourself at home.

-If you put a moon rock in a grinder, the oil will stick to the grinder, the kief will fall off and you’ll lose the potency.
+If you put a moon rock in a grinder, the oil will stick to the grinder, the kief will fall off and you’ll lose most of the potency.

 How to make rosin at home?